Top Winter Emails To Send Out This Year

 Source: Milled

-One of the sources of content not many brands use to their advantage is internal data.
-Sales statistics, the development process, or some other insider’s perspective is interesting to your customers just as much as your products.
+Internal data is a source of content not many brands take advantage of.
+Sales statistics, details of the development process, or some other insider’s perspective information is interesting to your customers just as much as your products.
 Verve Coffee Roasters, a California coffee company, shared the best-selling blends of the year alongside the customer reviews.
-This email newsletter works great as an end-of-the-year promo.
-Some customers will be motivated to taste the blends they haven’t tried, and others will be glad to learn their preferences are recognized.

 Beyond just the content, this email has an exquisite design with bright, exciting colors and short and engaging copies.